-You're up against some stiff competition if you want a job at J.P.
-Morgan: the bank receives 45 CVs for every job it advertises.
+The latest in our series on top universities for high-paying finance jobs focuses on J.P.
+Morgan, which says it receives north of 45 CVs for every job that it advertises.
 It helps, therefore, to study at the universities that JPM likes to hire from.